1.Background and introduction

 b.
 We reserve the right to suspend the competition at any time and to change the form and substance, dates for deadlines and events, locations or specification of the competition and/or prize.

 c.
-We reserve the right not to award the prize.
+We reserve the right not to award any prize.

 9. Personal Data

 b.
-By submitting your entry to the competition, you give us permission to use the information provided by you in your entry and during your participation in the competition (including your personal details, logos and photos uploaded by you and taken during events) for the purposes of administering and judging the competition, for any purpose connected to the competition and for promotional purposes.
+By submitting your entry to the competition, you give us permission to use the information provided by you in your entry and during your participation in the competition (including your personal details; logos, photos, videos uploaded by you or your pitch and taken during events) for the purposes of administering and judging the competition, for any purpose connected to the competition and for promotional purposes.
 We may share this information with our jury members, our partners, and anyone who is involved in the competition.

 10. Governing Law and Jurisdiction